 Facebook groups

 Most of us are active on social media these days, so it made sense for us to extend that to our mito family.
-We have a private Facebook group for families whose children are affected by the disease, and another for affected adults, and each provides a place for people to connect with others who understand their situation, share information and experiences, and hopefully make some lasting friendships.
+We have a private Facebook group for families whose children are affected by mitochondrial disease, and another for affected adults.
+Each provides a place for people to connect with others who understand their situation, share information and experiences, and hopefully make some lasting friendships.

 Virtual coffee mornings